 An opinion of what the subject might sell for can only be determined once all differences between the comps and the subject have been evaluated.
 At Goedker Appraisal Services, we are experts when it comes to knowing the worth of particular items in Merrifield and Crow Wing County neighborhoods.
 This approach to value is commonly given the most weight when an appraisal is for a home purchase.

 Valuation Using the Income Approach

-Combining information from all approaches, the appraiser is then ready to document an estimated market value for the property in question.
-The estimate of value at the bottom of the appraisal report is not always what's being paid for the property even though it is likely the best indication of a property's valuePrices can always be driven up or down by extenuating circumstances like the motivation or urgency of a seller or 'bidding wars'.
-But the appraised value is often employed as a guideline for lenders who don't want to loan a buyer more money than the property is actually worth.
-The bottom line is, an appraiser from Goedker Appraisal Services will guarantee you attain the most accurate property value, so you can make the most informed real estate decisions.
+Combining information from all applicable approaches, the appraiser is then ready to stipulate an estimated market value for the property at hand.
+Note: While the appraised value is probably the strongest indication of what a property is worth, it probably will not be the price at which the property closes.
+It's not uncommon for prices to be driven up or down by extenuating circumstances like the motivation or urgency of a seller or 'bidding wars'.
+Regardless, the appraised value is typically used as a guideline for lenders who don't want to loan a buyer more money than they could recover in the event they had to sell the property again.
+The bottom line is, an appraiser from Goedker Appraisal Services will help you get the most fair and balanced property value, so you can make profitable real estate decisions.